-Benoit de Gryse, MSF, explains the challenges posed by the Pakistan floods to the BBC.
+Benoit de Gryse MSF explains the challenges posed by the Pakistan floods to the BBC.

 “The devastation by the floods is enormous, and some towns have been completely washed away.
 What used to be small streams are now highways of fast-flowing water that are destroying everything in their way” said Josep Prior Tio, Field Coordinator for MSF in Swat.
 “Many people remain trapped.
 Some have taken refuge at the top of hills, others are stuck on islands that have been formed as a result of the floods.”

 In case of cholera outbreaks, MSF is ready to receive and treat patients in treatment centres in the Dir, Swat and Charsadda districts.
-The organisation is also providing water distribution to health structures in the Dir and Swat districts.
+The organization is also providing water distribution to health structures in the Dir and Swat districts.
 “There is a real need to make sure that people have access to clean drinking water, in order to prevent water-borne diseases such as cholera from spreading” said Benoit De Gryse, MSF’s Head of Mission in Pakistan.

 MSF has also distributed 750 kits containing hygiene products, cooking sets, aqua tabs, plastic sheeting and jerry cans in Sibi and Nasirabad in the Baluchistan province, and is planning to distribute thousands more in other areas over the coming days.